ip-tools/patzilla/README.rst

 and run an instance.
 The software should work on any other Linux or BSD distribution, but this is beyond the scope of the README.

-The software has been tested on Python 2.7, it is not ready for Python 3.6 yet.
+It runs on Python 2.7, but is not ready for Python 3.6 yet.
+Contributions are welcome!

 Project information